 Which stations can I use on the Dublin to Galway route?

-You can depart from Dublin at stations such as Dublin Heuston, Dublin Pearse, Tara Street, Dublin Connolly and Docklands.
+You can depart from Dublin at stations such as Dublin Heuston, Dublin Pearse, Tara Street and Dublin Connolly.
 At the end of the journey, you will be able to arrive in Galway at the following stations: Galway (Ceannt).
 Some of these stations may only be served by particular travel providers.
 Because of this, there may not be a direct connection between all the stations in Dublin and Galway.
 Plan your journey carefully, as it may be necessary to make another connection before departure or after arrival.

 How many journeys from Dublin to Galway take place each day?

 The exact number of journeys from Dublin to Galway can vary from day to day.
 Some services may only run on particular days of the week, while others might be seasonal.
 In general, an average of 36.5 departures leave each day.
 These are run by a number of different transport providers, including Irishrail and Irish Rail.
 On particularly busy days, there can be up to 42 departures.
 You can usually expect there to be more connections on weekdays.
 Many providers run fewer journeys on weekends or public holidays.
 As a traveler, you may prefer to take a direct route from Dublin to Galway.
 However, you will find more options available to you if you are willing to take a connecting route.
 These pass through one or more different cities, and you'll have to change along the way.
 Not all travelers feel comfortable making multiple connections, but if you are, then you will enjoy greater flexibility when making your booking.
 The exact number of daily departures from Dublin to Galway varies, but in general, you can expect to find 8 direct connections with no changes leaving each day.
 Travelers who are happy to take an indirect route will find, on average, 28.5 journeys with one change or more.